Watch This Short Video to Learn More

 It was a decorative piece and functioned as the centerpiece of a tile heat shield for their soapstone wood stove.

 This page outlines my adventure with metal art, which has evolved into my signature medium, which I call heat-colored steel engraving.
-It’s a metal art process I’ve refined over 36 years to make art with dynamic visual qualities impossible to achieve with other media.
+It’s a metal art process I’ve refined over 36 years to make art for walls with dynamic visual qualities impossible to achieve with other media.

 This metal art technique involves using decorative grinding with carefully chosen abrasives to define and model forms and create contrasting grind patterns and textures that catch the light as the viewer walks past.